darktasevski/CompSci/CompSci/networking.md

 Business and SOHO networks usually provide a shared connection to the Internet.
 The Internet is considered a "network of networks" because it is literally made up of thousands of local networks that are connected to each other.

-## What happens when we enter google.com in browser:
+## What happens when we enter google.com in browser

 1. DNS Lookup - Like a Phonebook for the Internet!
 We give it site url (google.com), and it finds it's server address (172.217.9.142)
-2. Computer makes a REQUEST to a server
-   Client makes GET (in this case) request to found server
+2. Computer makes a REQUEST to a server Client makes GET (in this case) request to found server
 3. Server processes the REQUEST
 4. Server issues a RESPONSE
 5. Request/Response cycle